Pitzer Advertising & Design

 Pre-launch sign-up website created for MouseMail.com.

 A great idea, or at least the kernel of an idea, can come from anywhere, at anytime, and from anyone.
 But only a designer can create a truly great, long lasting design from nothing.
 The reasons are as complex as they are simple — one is a process while the other is an art form.
 It doesn't come out of a computer.
 It comes from within the designer.
 Just as there's a great screen play in every pencil, a masterpiece in every tube of paint, or a couture gown in every bolt of fabric, these things do not create themselves — it takes an artist.
-Which funny. because people have told me over the years that we are not here to create art in this business.
+Which is funny, because people have told me over the years that we are not here to create art in this business.
 Unfortunately those people never realized that how and what we create "is" an art.
 In spite of the technological advances over time by companies like Apple and Adobe, what we do as art directors and designers still can't be duplicated by software and computers.
 And regardless of the countless evolutions in how we communicate or the spontaneous revolutions in the speed and reach of those abilities, clients still crave great ideas and ad agencies and design firms strive to generate them.
 Because in the end, it all comes down to three things; who can create the best "idea", how cost effectively can the "concept" be executed, and does the execution make people want to own it, buy it, use it, etc.

 I know these things to be true, because I come from a family of working artists.
 So it's in my DNA.
 My parents met at J. Walter Thompson in Detroit so they didn't disown me when I said I wanted to go into advertising.
 My Mom went on to write 27 cookbooks and appeared on Phil Donahue's show twice before she retired.
 Both my aunts are working fine artists who've taught, shown and have been collected nationally and internationally for decades.
 One uncle is a highly respected sculptor and another opened his animation studio where he created Elsie the Cow for the Borden Dairy Company before his studio was acquired by Hanna Barbera.
 So growing up, I got brushes, paint and canvas every Christmas and birthday.
 I won my first art competition in 3rd grade.
 My first architectural competition as a sophomore in high school and my first art scholarship as a senior.
 I won my first Belding Bowl shortly after after leaving Art Center College of Design and joining Dailey & Associates on the Honda Motorcycle account.
 But the coolest thing of all, was that I created three complete, hand drawn type fonts and had them published before the introduction of the MacPlus or the creation of Quark or InDesign.
 And two of those fonts were used by Kawasaki and the third by Chrysler.